 2013 Snaps: 526

 Summary: Soliai is the only pure nose tackle/1-technique to make this Top 10, but calling him a run stuffer would be selling the tackle short.
-Soliai mainly played on run downs for the Dolphins, but his 5.0 pass rushing productivity beat out other the likes Dontari Poe and Damon Harrison.
+Soliai mainly played on run downs for the Dolphins, but his 5.0 pass rushing productivity beat out the likes of Dontari Poe and Damon Harrison.
 A seven-year veteran, Soliai has graded negatively just once in the PFF Era (2009).
 He may not come in and be a game changer for a team, but he can certainly shore up a team’s run defense in a hurry.
 His cumulative run defense grade in the last four years is +22.1, and that came spread across two years in a 3-4 and two years in a 4-3.
 Soliai’s scheme versatility will be attractive, but it will be interesting to see if he matches the two-year, $12M deal he signed back in 2012.

-8. Jonathan Babineaux
+8. Jonathan Babineaux - Re-signs with Atlanta

 2013 Grade: +5.8